 For instance, there are certain teams that play much better in their home stadium than they do on the road.
 Other teams play better against others because of particular matchups – in basketball, one team may have another height advantage over the other, thus giving them a chance at more rebounds and possessions.

-Sports betting isn’t easy – if it was, everyone would be swimming in money.
+Online sports betting isn’t easy – if it was, everyone would be swimming in money.
 On nearly every level, it’s up to the bettor to make the best possible choices.
 Of course, some luck doesn’t hurt, but sometimes you make your own luck.
 Fortunately, US-Odds has done the hard work for you through our Computer Picks algorithm which calculates bets offering the most value on each sport.

 Now that you’ve read through the basics of our sports betting for dummies guide.
 You should now understand the main types of sports bets, as well as the idea of value bets and how to bet responsibly.